gamemanual0/gm0/source/docs/appendix/vendor-list.rst

   - Vendor for raw plastics, including smoked polycarbonate.
 - `Fastenal <https://www.fastenal.com/>`_

-  - Mid-range vendor for fasteners/other hardare, including tools.
+  - Mid-range vendor for fasteners/other hardware, including tools.
 - `goBILDA <https://www.gobilda.com/>`_

   - goBILDA sells its own build system, complete with Yellow Jacket motors, channel, motion components, and battery.
 Note that the cheapest batteries are found here, the MATRIX 12V Batteries are $39.99, with the team discount they are $29.99, nearly half the price of the $50 batteries sold elsewhere.